Garrigill and South Tyne valley

 SOUTH TYNE - FIRST BRIDGE

 The first bridge on the South Tyne is the least interesting on the whole of that river.
-Only a few slabs placed across the stream, it has no rail and is only a short height above the water.
+Only a few concrete slabs placed across the stream, it has no rail and is only a short height above the water.
 There is some evidence of lead mining with shafts and tracks and the bridge leads onto such a track.
 The source of the Tyne is near and the river is just a trickle running through the grasses beyond the bridge.
 To the west lies Cross Fell and the Eden valley, southeast is Teesdale and the Wear is not far away either.

 First Bridge